In the USA order online by clicking Loreto Publications

 1818 Rheims New

-Emancipation was at its height, this edition fanned the flames of controversy
+struggle for Catholic Emancipation was at its height, this edition fanned the

 paneled spine with raised bands and new gilt label.
 Covers worn.
 Library stamps on reverse side